ashinkarov/cnn-futhark/rebuttal/rebuttal.md

 > l942-944: :-(

 This is surely not ideal, but this is pretty much inevitable state in optimising compilers.
 Specifically when languages are high-level, the quality of generated code crucially depends on the set of optimisations and even the order of running them.
-Given that people make research careers on applying machine learning to figure the best optimisation strategy, this is still unsolved problem.
+Given that people make research careers on applying machine learning to figure the best optimisation strategy, this is still an unsolved problem.

 > l1079: What about even larger datasets?

 The structure of the code is such that there is a fixed-size kernel that runs backpropagation, and the size of input only indicates how many times this kernel will be launched (sequentially).
 Therefore, it is very unlikely that bigger input sizes would change the behaviour.
-However, you are right, we are happy to run a bigger dataset and report the results.
+However, we are happy to run a bigger dataset and report the results.

 > l1122: You may want to include some comparisons here to
 > de Vilhena, Paulo Emílio, and François Pottier.
 "Verifying an Effect-Handler-Based Define-By-Run Reverse-Mode AD Library."
 Logical Methods in Computer Science 19 (2023).